aku006/bixly-interview-test/README.md

 2. Select "Bearer Token" on the Type dropdown menu.
 The authentication token will carry over from the page you came from; if your token expires while you are still on this tab, make sure you update *this* tab's Authorization Bearer Token with your new access token after refreshing it.

-This list will be empty by default, so we will first test out the `POST` HTTP request to `CREATE` some new car models.
+This list should be empty by default, so we will first test out the `POST` HTTP request and create some new car models.
 Select `POST` from the dropdown menu, then go to the "Body" tab and select "form-data."
 Add the following fields to the Key column:
 * car_make
 * car_model
 * car_year